AugustNagro/j2clmavenplugin/DESIGN-DOC.md

 groupId:artifactId pairs with `com.vertispan.jsinterop:base`, which is _only_ j2cl compatible (and backward
 compatible to at least 1.0.0-RC1), and removes gwt-dev, gwt-servlet, and gwt-user outright, with no replacements.

-As this replacement tool affects the dependencies that a given set of sources has, it naturally changes the has as well.
+As this replacement tool affects the dependencies that a given set of sources has, it naturally changes the hash as well.
 This means that two different applications being compiled, with the same set of dependencies, but with different replacement rules, might well share little or none of the cache with the other.